- More of us are trying to make sustainable spending choices.

 This creates a gap between what we aspire to and what we actually do.
 In a further study, 65% of people wanted to buy brands that advocate sustainability but only 26% actually did.
 So, when a celebrity leads by example and has their actions match their rhetoric, we stopped to listen.

-The story on Jason Mamoa and his sustainable spending choices:
+The story on Jason Mamoa and his sustainable consumer choices:

 As the famous aquatic superhero, Aquaman, and a former Baywatch lifeguard, Jason Mamoa spends a lot of time in and around the water.
 And he’s increasingly passionate about sustainability.
 He even addressed the United Nations General Assembly on the topic in 2019.